By Pete Phillips

 - Enabling.
-The Church enables offline practices to operate in an online setting.
+The church enables offline practices to operate in an online setting.
 So, for example, churches offer household celebrations of the Eucharist but limit it to the celebrant and their household members receiving bread and wine.

 - Extending.
-The Church extends its practice online.
+The church extends its practice online.
 For example, several denominations have reversed previous prohibitions on online communion and have allowed their ministers to share bread and wine with online congregations.

 - Disrupting.
-The Church disrupts existing practices through developing these practices, for example enabling followers to participate in a celebration of communion at different times, rather than all together.
+The church disrupts existing practices through developing these practices, for example enabling followers to participate in a celebration of communion at different times, rather than all together.

 For some time, churches initially presented their church services as normal but without a congregation present.
 In Anglican and Roman Catholic churches, Eucharists/masses were offered and indeed continue to be offered either in sanctuaries linked to residential accommodation or in adapted rooms within clergy houses.

-This enabling of current practice is facilitated by both denominations holding to the idea of spiritual communion from Cranmer’s Book of Common Prayer – that a congregant who is unable to receive the bread and wine physically can receive the spiritual benefit of the sacrament through prayer.
+This enabling of current practice is facilitated by both denominations holding to the idea of spiritual communion from Thomas Cranmer’s Book of Common Prayer – that a congregant who is unable to receive the bread and wine physically can receive the spiritual benefit of the sacrament through prayer.

 This practice, modelled also in the official virtual (the wrong term!) services offered by the Church of England and the BBC, have been heavily adapted to the current broadcast culture.
 Masses are represented on the television for the consumption of viewers.
 This is an offline practice present online through consumption of Netflix, YouTube, etc. But it is a process of consumption rather than interaction.
 This practice has continued across the early phases of the lockdown and is also now witnessed within the Methodist Church.